-from throughout the water system for testing at our state-of-the-art is certified each year through the stringent Environmental (ELAP).
-Scientists, chemists, and microbiologists test the water for sensitive it can detect levels as low as one part per trillion.
-In order to maintain the ELAP certification, all of our scientists must pass blind-study quality test performed.
-Water quality test results are entered into our software program that enables us trends in order to plan effectively for
+Water professionals collect samples from throughout the water system for testing at our newly upgraded, state-of-the-art water quality laboratory, which is certified each year through the stringent Environmental Laboratory Accreditation Program (ELAP).

+Scientists, chemists, and microbiologists test the water for 326 constituents with equipment so sensitive it can detect levels as low as one part per trillion.
+In order to maintain the ELAP certification, all of our scientists must pass blindstudy proficiency tests for every water quality test performed.
+Water quality test results are entered into our Laboratory Information Management System (LIMS), a sophisticated software program that enables us to react quickly to changes in water quality and analyze water quality trends in order to plan effectively for future needs.